 Small heels are often part of a dress shoe or boot, but avoid overly big heels.
-Moments of nostalgia for the 1960s, could result in fashion failures and the occasional tumble.
+Nostalgia for the 1960s could result in fashion failures and the occasional tumble.

 An overly pointy Chelsea boot, or boots with toe cap patterning should be worn with caution, as they can detract too much from the rest of an outfit.

 Trouser length is important with any shoe, but with Chelsea boots, there are some serious no-nos.
-For one, wearing shorts with Chelsea boots, in order to show some leg, will not result in increased manliness.
+For one, wearing shorts with Chelsea boots is a definite faux pas.
 Conversely, overly long trousers ruin the individuality of the boot.
-In short, show off a bit of gusset.
+In short, show off a bit of gusset but no skin.

-In Australia many wear Chelsea boots for work.
-But if you prefer lace up options then a chunky work boot is a great choice, and is proving popular this Autumn.
+If you prefer lace up boots then a chunky work boot is a great choice.

 Desert boots are similar to Chelsea boots in style and also stop at the ankle.
 Often available in suede, they have just a few eyelets giving them a simple and clean look.

 Boots aren’t everyone’s cup of tea, so if you want a shoe with similar styling, then a country brogue is a great option.
-They will give you the same heritage without restricting your ankles.
+They will give your style the same heritage feel without restricting your ankles.